dereckmezquita/tl-telegram-data-formatter/README.md

-# Telegram-data-formatter
+# telegram-data-formatter

-NodeJS application for converting Telegram JSON chat exports to WhatsApp.txt or .csv style outputs.
+This is a nodeJS application for converting exported Telegram JSON chat to a WhatsApp.txt or .csv style outputs.

 ## Usage

 * Download and run `npm install --y`

 * Set your data in the data folder, change variable names.
 Make sure it's a clean conversation no extra information.